 Similarly, completely emptied “nectary tube” numbers were lower in By than in yB.
 These results suggest that the observed tendency to probe on the small cross mark regardless of its colour is relevant for the first(s) contacts only, and that subsequent inspection movements are primarily affected by colour differences.

-I’ve written before on this blog about the fascinating anatomy and function of the proboscis, triggered by earlier sightings of humming bird hawk moths.
+I’ve written before on this blog about the fascinating anatomy and function of the proboscis, triggered by earlier sightings of hummingbird hawk-moths.
 Click here for more.
-There’s also a very good review of the evolution and function of the Lepidopteran proboscis, which you can read by clicking here.
-(Feeding Mechanisms of Adult Lepidoptera: Structure, Function, and Evolution of the Mouthparts- Harald W. Krenn).
+There’s also a very good review of the evolution and function of the Lepidopteran proboscis, which you can read by clicking here. (‘Feeding Mechanisms of Adult Lepidoptera: Structure, Function, and Evolution of the Mouthparts’ by Harald W. Krenn).

-But I haven’t considered before how a hummingbird hawkmoth, manages to fly and hover so perfectly in front of the flowers.
+However, I haven’t considered before how a hummingbird hawk-moth manages to fly, and hover, so perfectly in front of the flowers.

 This took me into quite complex territory, so there are a lot of links for those interested to follow up on.
-Frustratingly I researched these a month ago, but we’re now moving into the annual autumnal internet slowdown, when never mind streaming (which is impossible for us anyway) even trying to get a pdf research article to download takes ages.
-So what follows will be a bit of a vague precis.
+Frustratingly I researched these a month ago, but we’re now moving into the annual autumnal internet slowdown, when never mind streaming, (which is impossible for us anyway), even trying to get a pdf research article to download takes ages.
+What follows will be a bit of a vague precis.

-A good starting point is to read this pdf paper, click here, (Antennal Mechanosensors Mediate Flight Control in Moths by Sane, Dieudonné, Willis, and Daniel – 2007).
-They describe how any flying insect requires some system of neuro-sensory monitoring and feedback whilst in flight in order to fine tune wing beats and even body shape, to respond to changes in environmental conditions – e.g. gusts of wind.
+A good starting point is to read this pdf paper, click here, (‘Antennal Mechanosensors Mediate Flight Control in Moths’ by Sane, Dieudonné, Willis, and Daniel – 2007).
+They describe how any flying insect requires some system of neuro-sensory monitoring and feedback, whilst in flight, in order to fine tune wing beats and even body shape, to respond to changes in environmental conditions – e.g. gusts of wind.
 The hard chitinous external skeleton of any insect (exoskeleton) apparently also tends also to deform under flight, with twisting forces known as Coriolis forces, which would then impact on how unstable its flight became.
-Such deformation requires some degree of monitoring and corrective movements, to maintain controlled flight.
-(Click here for more on Coriolis forces – though as a non physicist I struggled to really grasp the detail).
+Such deformation requires some degree of monitoring and corrective movements by the insect, in order to maintain controlled flight.
+(Click here for more on Coriolis forces – though as a non-physicist I struggled to really grasp the detail).

 Flies, which have just one pair of usable wings, use their modified stubby rear “wings”, or halteres (which look like small clubs), to monitor this exoskeleton deformation during flight, and these halteres then send feedback signals to muscles affecting wing control, to modify their movements.